AMC Gremlin: 1975

 Changes for the 1975 model year Gremlins included standard electronic ignition developed by Prestolite.
 All U.S. market Gremlins featured catalytic converters that required the use of unleaded regular-grade fuel.
 "Unleaded Fuel Only" warnings were placed by the fuel filler and on the fuel gauge.
 Gremlins with I6 engines and manual transmissions gained a new option, the electrically operated overdrive from Laycock de Normanville.
 The 0.714:1 "J-type" unit was controlled by a pushbutton at the end of the turn signal stalk.
 When turned on, the unit engaged automatically at speeds above 35 mph and dropped out at 32 mph.
 An accelerator pedal kick-down switch provided faster passing when needed.
 Steel-belted radial tires were now standard on Gremlins with the X package.

 American Motors was promoting its economical models covered by the comprehensive "Buyer Protection Plan" warranty, as well as preparing for the launch of the Pacer The automaker was planning to spend half of the entire 1975 advertising budget on the new Pacer.
 Marketing for the Gremlin included tie-ins with a "Home Value Days" supplement designed to promote 18,500 hardware stores in Popular Science and The Reader's Digest as well as with Colgate-Palmolive's campaign using Willie Mays to "Help Young America" in Jet and Ebony.

-The U.S. subcompacts were compared to the new, front-wheel-drive Volkswagen Rabbit that replaced the aging Beetle.
+The U.S. subcompacts were often compared with the new, front-wheel-drive Volkswagen Rabbit, which replaced the aging Beetle.
 Popular Science road tests showed the Gremlin to be the fastest and quietest of all, but had the lowest fuel efficiency with an average EPA rating of 21 mpgus, compared to the Chevrolet Vega's 22 mpgus, Ford Pinto's 23 mpgus, and the Rabbit's 24 mpgus.
 The Gremlin had an I6 engine and a three-speed transmission (in contrast to the I4 engines and four-speed transmissions in the other cars) and weighed over 1000 lb more than the VW Rabbit.

-Struggling under stagflation and an inflationary economy, all the domestic subcompact cars' sales slumped compared to the industry's record-breaking 1973 model year.
+Struggling under stagflation and an inflationary economy, sales of domestic subcompact cars slumped compared to the industry's record-breaking 1973 model year.
 In total, AMC sold 56,011 Gremlins in the (albeit shortened) 1975 model year, a 67% drop.
 The success of the innovative Pacer launched in mid-February 1975 "severely cut" the sales of both the Gremlin and Hornet models.